davide-talesco/paip/README.md

 ## NATS Socket Connection Reference (for connection error handling)

 Paip connect to Nats, so you don't need to do anything about that.
-Anyway the microservice code should get a reference to the underlying Nats socket connection so can decide what of disconnections / NATS errors.
+Anyway the microservice code should get a reference to the underlying Nats socket connection so can decide how to handle disconnections / NATS errors.

-This is how you get a reference to the Nats connection `const paip.getConnection()`
+This is how you get a reference to the Nats connection:

+`const paip.getConnection()`

 (its the object returned by NATS.connect() in https://github.com/nats-io/node-nats)